π Last Updated: February 22, 2026 | New startups added weekly

 Late-stage funding (Series B and Series C) in Australia totaled $833 million in 2024.
 While smaller than early-stage investment, this represents healthy ecosystem maturation with companies scaling successfully.

-International investors are increasingly participating in Australian late-stage rounds, recognizing the country’s ability to produce globally competitive companies.
+Major late-stage rounds included Airwallex ($100 million Series E extension, total valuation $5.5 billion), GO1 ($40 million Series D for corporate learning platform), and Linktree ($45 million Series C for link-in-bio platform).
+International investors are increasingly participating in Australian late-stage rounds, recognising the country’s ability to produce globally competitive companies.

 Government Support & Incentives